Formal Analysis and Supply Chain Security for Agentic AI Skills: Static Analysis Framework

 \emph{Combining.} By transitivity of $\sqsubseteq$ on $\mathbb{L}_{\mathit{cap}}$:

 The full proof, including the construction of the Galois connection and the fixpoint argument, appears in Appendix~\ref{app:proof-analysis-soundness}. \end{proof}

-\textbf{Practical significance.} Theorem~\ref{thm:analysis-soundness} distinguishes \textsc{SkillFortify} from all existing heuristic scanners.
+\textbf{Practical significance.} Theorem~\ref{thm:analysis-soundness} offers something existing heuristic scanners do not.
 Cisco's \texttt{skill-scanner}~\cite{ciscoscanner2026} explicitly warns that ``no findings does not mean no risk.''
-Our guarantee is the opposite: \emph{if \textsc{SkillFortify} reports no violations for the analyzed properties, there are no violations in any concrete execution}.
-This is the same class of guarantee that the Astr\'{e}e analyzer~\cite{astree2005} provides for Airbus A380 flight software---sound over-approximation with zero false negatives.
+We can say more, though strictly less than that warning's converse: \emph{if \textsc{SkillFortify} reports no violations for the analyzed properties, there are no violations of those properties in any concrete execution}.

+The qualification carries the weight.
+The guarantee is relative to the abstract domain, and ranges over the capability behaviours that domain models; it is not a claim that no malicious behaviour is present.
+Sound over-approximation of a fixed property is the same technique that the Astr\'{e}e analyzer~\cite{astree2005} applies to Airbus A380 flight software, but Astr\'{e}e's property---absence of runtime errors---is decidable from the program text, whereas ours depends on a catalogue of modelled behaviours that is necessarily partial.
+Section~\ref{sec:limitations} reports the false negatives that follow, and we do not claim the zero-false-negative status Astr\'{e}e attains for its property.

 \textbf{Limitations.} The analysis is sound but not complete: false positives (flagging a safe skill as potentially dangerous) are possible because the abstract domain over-approximates.
 Additionally, the current analysis covers statically observable patterns; skills that dynamically construct network URLs or shell commands at runtime may require dynamic analysis (Section~\ref{sec:discussion}).